 I. Prepare the Chicken and Stock.
 Rinse off the chicken and put it in a pot with the chicken broth and 1/2 the onion.
 Add enough water to cover the chicken.
 Bring the pot to a boil and simmer covered on low heat for 30 minutes (or until the wing can be pulled from the carcus).
 Take the pot off the heat so the chicken and stock can cool.

 II.
 Make a Roux.
 Skim several tablespoons of chicken fat off the top of the chicken stock and place in a fry pan.
 Mix the 1/4 cup of flour with about half a cup of water.
 Heat the chicken fat in the fry pan so that water in the fat begins to boil.
 Slowly stir the flour-water to the fat while keeping the pan boiling.
-This is now essentially a chicken gravey or roux.
+This is now essentially a chicken gravey.

 III Mole Sauce.
 Add the ground cumin, red pepper powder and salt to the roux.
 Stir the mixture as it fries or boils for a couple of minutes.
 Add the chocolate and stir a couple more minutes.
 While continuing to stir, gradually add enough chicken stock to dilute the mole to a thin gravy-like consistency (about 3 cups or more).